robertozanchi/enron-data-ml/README.md

 This project applies machine learning techniques and algorithms to answer the question: can the people behind the Enron fraud (aka persons of interest, or POI's) be identified on the basis of their emails and financial data?

 #### Approach
+The approach is based on preparing the dataset, selecting the best features and best performing algorithm through testing.
+The following steps were taken:

+1. Data exploration
+2. Clean data by identifying and removing outliers
+3. Select best features for final analysis
+4. Try multiple algorithms and select one for final analysis
+5. Evaluate results

 #### Key results
 ### 1. Data exploration